spryker/spryker-docs/docs/ca/dev/environment-provisioning.md

 ### Deploy file

 The *Deploy file* is a YAML file used by the Docker SDK to build infrastructure for applications.
-If the customer provides their own repository, a deploy file must be provided.
-For Demo Shop deployments, Spryker Cloud Ops prepares the file on their own.
+Providing Spryker with a valid deploy file is a mandatory prerequisite to proceed with environment provisioning.
 A repository usually has multiple deploy files that are relevant for different purposes and environments.
 Demo Shops have a `deploy.dev.yml` file that is mostly meant for local development purposes.
 The naming of these files is important.
 The naming convention is `deploy.{PROJECT_NAME}-{ENVIRONEMENT_NAME}.yml`—for example, `deploy.myshop-production.yml`.
 For reference, see [Deploy file](/docs/dg/dev/sdks/the-docker-sdk/deploy-file/deploy-file.html).
 The most relevant deploy file that you can use as a reference is [deploy.aws-env-template.yml](https://github.com/spryker-shop/b2b-demo-shop/blob/master/deploy.aws-env-template.yml).
 Each Demo Shop repository has its respective deploy file template.
 Adjust this according to your requirements and preferences following the preceding documentation and share it with Spryker.

 ## Domains

 This section explains how you can choose a domain name for your project.
 The domain name determines the URL under which your shop will be available.
+Domains can be managed by Spryker or Customer.
+In case Spryker should manage domain it should not be a top level domain (eg. `companyname.com`) but one that is specifically used for the Spryker Commerce system (eg. `shop.companyname.com`).

 ### Domain name